tab1-web/faq/docs/gameplay/manor.md

 **Simple version:** You buy seeds → Plant them on monsters → Kill monsters → Harvest fruits → Trade fruits for materials

-**Complex reality:** Manor removes BILLIONS of adena from the server economy while redistributing monster drops in a controlled way.

 ## How Manor Works - The Basics

 ### Step 1: Buy Seeds